DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 You must have taken up a place on a teacher training course in England leading to [qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts) for the academic year 2023 to 2024.
 Your teacher training provider must be accredited by the UK government, and you must be training to teach one of the following subjects:

-* any secondary language or languages, including courses with content which is at least 50% languages – you can combine training to teach English with another language, as long as the non-English language makes up at least 50% of your course.
+* any secondary language or languages, including courses with content which is at least 50% languages – you can combine training to teach English with another language, as long as the non-English language makes up at least 50% of your course

 * secondary physics, including [Engineers teach physics](/subjects/engineers-teach-physics), and courses with content which is at least 50% physics